Promoting and facilitating research

 - seeks to enhance the reputation of the university through the excellence of the research conducted by its faculty and students

-I hope you enjoy surfing our website and learning more about the research programs at the University of Victoria.
-I would also like to extend to all of you an invitation to visit our campus and experience for yourselves the excitement that makes this such a special place.
+I hope you enjoy exploring our website and learning more about the breadth and depth of research at UVic.
+I would also like to extend an invitation to visit our campus and experience our exciting research firsthand.

-The research mission of the University of Victoria is to benefit society through the advancement and application of knowledge, creative and artistic expression, and the creation of a research-inspired learning environment.
+The research mission of the University of Victoria is to benefit society through the advancement and application of knowledge, creative and artistic expression, and the creation of research-inspired educational programs.

 Download the current Research organization chart.